SKULSHADY/material-you-utilities/README.md

 ## [Buttons](https://m3.material.io/components/buttons/overview)

 Basic buttons that appear in many menus and some cards.
-They have rounded corners that expressively become more square when hovered over or pressed.
+They have rounded corners that expressively become more square when pressed or focused.
 All buttons follow the small size specification.

 ### Tonal Buttons